growlfm/odl/README.md

 IAB v2.0 is also expensive.
 It's up to $45k for a hosting provider to become certified.
 Competition is important, and this hurdle creates an undue burden on smaller companies.

 oDL takes a transparent, open source approach.
-By using common blacklists of IPs and User Agents we make the industry as a whole more accurate.
+By using common IP denylists and User Agents we make the industry as a whole more accurate.

 oDL and IAB v2.0 are not mutually exclusive.
 A provider may decide to do both.